Limit-Theory-Redux/ltheory/README.md

 Once Homebrew is installed, open a **Terminal** window and run the following one-liner:

-- `brew install python3 git git-lfs cmake`
+- `brew install python3 git cmake`

 ### Linux

-You should install Python 3, Git, Git LFS and a C++ toolchain using your distro's package manager.
+You should install Python 3, Git and a C++ toolchain using your distro's package manager.

 For example, if using Ubuntu 22.04, open a terminal and install the following packages:

-- `sudo apt install -y python3 python-is-python3 git git-lfs build-essential cmake`
+- `sudo apt install -y python3 python-is-python3 git build-essential cmake`

 # Setting up